Whowong/CHH/GitLab/README.md

 4.3	You can now run another pipelike which will build your code and push your container

 Awesome, as a checkpoint you should now have a pipeline that is building the application, creating a container, and storing it in the container registry.
 If everything looks good lets continue on this journey.

+To add some additional context for our pipeline we copied in.
+You can see that we leveraged multiple variables so that it could be copied and pasted easily.
+The registry URL for example needed your project group/namespace and project name which will be unique for all of you.
+Using these pre-defined variables you can not worry about these URLs if you were to share this job as we did here.
+For a full list of pre-defined variables you can use, please go here: https://docs.gitlab.com/ee/ci/variables/predefined_variables.html

 ## 5. Infrastructure as code